-- if the dose is less than 2 weeks late, the patient should inject the forgotten dose and stay on the original schedule. - if the dose is more than 2 weeks late, the patient should inject the forgotten dose and a new schedule should be established from the date of this injection.
+- if the dose is less than 2 weeks late, the patient should inject his/her forgotten dose and stay on his/her original schedule. - if the dose is more than 2 weeks late, the patient should inject his/her forgotten dose and a new schedule should be established from the date of this injection.